silasfelinus/serendipity/README.md

-Prospectus: WonderWidgets Unleashed 🚀
+Vision Plan - WonderWidgets Unleashed 🚀

-Mission: Join our coding adventure to revolutionize AI API interactions by transforming them into customizable, shareable, and fun WonderWidgets!
+Join our coding adventure to revolutionize AI API interactions by transforming them into customizable, shareable, and fun WonderWidgets!

 Core Stack: Python 3.8, Quart, and Gradio, running in multiprocess for the ultimate fusion of Gradio's simple API calls and Quart's limitless CSS and JS styling options.